 - vitamin K

-Choline is important for your baby’s brain and nerve development.
+Choline is important for the development of your baby’s brain and nerves.
 Choline deficiency may cause neural tube defects and lifetime memory impairment.

-Many women report that sucking on lemons, drinking lemon water, or drinking lemonade helps relieve pregnancy-related nausea.
 Lemons are also high in vitamin C. They help stimulate the digestive system to relieve constipation.
-Lemons may erode tooth enamel, so rinse your mouth after eating them.

 - uterine pressure on the intestines